Barsoomx/django-admin-autocomplete-filters/README.md

 Notes:
 - For each remote model you filter by (e.g., `Member`, `BugReport`), its `ModelAdmin` must define `search_fields` so the admin autocomplete endpoint works (Django 4.2+ requirement).
-- By default, `AutocompleteFilterFactory` points to the package’s auto-registered admin view, available at `admin:admin-autocomplete`.
+- By default, `AutocompleteFilterFactory` points to the package’s auto-registered admin view, available at `admin:admin-autocomplete`. (otherwise it fails due to `get_limit_choices_to` being required on non-fk Fields).
+You can override this by specifying a custom view, as shown above.

 Customizing widget text